LassiAutioSolita/TestAutomationDemo/README.md

 Contents:
 - `/UnitTestDemo` is a simple unit test demo by Lassi Autio
+- `/MSTestUiTestDemo` is a UI test demo copied from https://playwright.dev/dotnet/docs/intro
-- `/UiTestDemo` is a UI test demo based on the https://playwright.dev/dotnet/docs/intro
+- (`/UiTestDemo` is a UI test demo based on the https://playwright.dev/dotnet/docs/intro but has sleeps and is not the best example)